ChaitanyaVamsi/MessagingApp-CyberPunkTheme-Nodejs/DockerfileExplanation.md

 ```
 🧠 **Explanation**:
 Uses a prebuilt Node.js 18 environment as a base image, so you don't have to install Node manually.
-/nThis tells Docker:
+<br>This tells Docker:
-/n"Start with a ready-to-go Node.js environment" (version 18).
+<br>"Start with a ready-to-go Node.js environment" (version 18).
-/nIt’s like saying, "Give me a laptop with Node.js pre-installed."
+<br>It’s like saying, "Give me a laptop with Node.js pre-installed."

 ---